hasura/continuous-backup/README.md

 The recovery process will take some time depending on your data and size and number of backups.

-You can see the status by `tail`-ing the log of the postgres pod:
+You can see the status by looking at the logs of the postgres pod:

 ```shell
 $ kubectl logs <postgres-pod-name> -n hasura